apache/geode/Debugging-GemFire-Applications.md

 * show dead-locks

 ### Stack dumps
 When debugging, it is best to get stack dumps for all VMs.
 To determine if progress is being made, execute multiple thread dumps several seconds apart for comparison.
-The following command prints the stacks for all threads in the given pid to STDOUT (so these should be redirected to files named for each specific vm or pid).
+The following commands print the stacks for all threads in the given pid to STDOUT (so these should be redirected to files named for each specific vm or pid).
 ```
 $ kill -3 <pid>
+$ jstack <pid>
 ```
 ### Memory Analyzers
 * [jhat](http://docs.oracle.com/javase/7/docs/technotes/tools/share/jhat.html)